-The FDPOS is designed to train apprentices, typically working on food production lines, to work safely and efficiently.
-The average duration of the apprenticeship is between 18-24 months, with the end point assessment (EPA) completed in the final 12 weeks.
+The Level 2 FDPOS is designed to train apprentices, typically working on food production lines, to work safely and efficiently.
+The average duration of the apprenticeship is between 12-18 months, with the end point assessment (EPA) conducted on site when the apprentice is deemed competent and ready.
 The apprenticeship is graded at Pass, Fail, Merit or Distinction.

 There are 3 components to the apprenticeship: the training programme, mandatory qualifications and end point assessment.